MRI Left Leg

 What is MRI Left Leg?

-The MRI scan visualizes the bone and soft tissues of the left leg and allows the doctor to distinguish normal, healthy tissue from diseased tissue.
-It helps visualize the structures of the left leg producing detailed images of the surrounding muscles and blood vessels.
+The Magnetic Resonance Imaging (MRI) of the Left Leg visualizes the bone and soft tissues of the left leg and allows the doctor to distinguish normal, healthy tissue from diseased tissue.

 Why is MRI Left Leg done?